grahamjenson/ger/README.md

 #Changelog

+2014-01-30 - added a few helper methods for namespaces, and removed caches to be truly stateless.

 2014-12-30 - added find and delete events methods.

 2014-12-22 - added exists to check if namespace is initilaized. also changed some indexes in rethinkdb, and changed some semantics around initialize